By accepting these Terms and Conditions you are acknowledging:

 The circuit operates three drive by noise meters at strategic points around the circuit.
 The Drive by noise level is 102dB.
 Each noise meter is fitted with remote camera’s to capture offending vehicles.

+Offending vehicles will not be allowed to continue unless modification is made to the exhaust system to bring in line with the regulations.
 Should your vehicle fail the static noise test and you are excluded from further participation, you will not receive a refund or transfer.

 If you believe that your vehicle may exceed the above limits then please request a noise test prior to going out on circuit.